- Crisis in Syria

 WHY IT MATTERS

 The surviving early Franciscan convent complexes are an important part of Mexico’s patrimony, as many still serve as parish churches and social service centers for their communities.
 However, many are overlooked, as the Maya temples and civic complexes in the Yucatán receive greater attention.
-San Miguel Arcangel was one of the three most important centers of Franciscan activity in the 16th century in the region that is still standing.
+San Miguel Arcangel was one of the three most important centers of Franciscan activity in the sixteenth century in the region that is still standing.
 The complex is a valuable testament of Franciscan artistic, architectural, and social intervention in the Yucatán over the span of three centuries.